 Anyways, the point we’re trying to make is that texting and driving is illegal for CMV drivers for a reason.
 When you’re behind the wheel of a tow truck, you’re not just thinking about your own safety.
 Distracted driving puts innocent people at risk as well.

 Increasing safety at your tow truck business.

 Taking a stand against distracted driving can help you improve safety at your tow truck business.
 You can implement a policy that prohibits texting and driving so that your drivers know that you won’t tolerate distracted driving.
-During the day, there are about 660,000 drivers using a cell phone or other device at any given moment, but you can do everything you can to ensure that your drivers aren’t among them.

 There are a lot of things that are out of our control when we’re driving – the weather, the actions of other drivers, traffic.
 Texting and driving is something that we can – and should – control.
 Make the choice to refrain from texting and driving.
 Do it for the sake of the safety of the drivers around you, and for your own safety.
 Texting and driving might seem harmless, but it’s anything but.

 Are you looking to save some money on your tow truck insurance rates?
 We would be happy to help with that.
-We know that tow truck insurance rates have been going up, but out mission to help tow truck businesses save money on their insurance remains unchanged.
+We know that tow truck insurance rates have been going up, but our mission to help tow truck businesses save money on their insurance remains unchanged.
 All you have to do to get tow truck insurance quotes is fill out our quote form or give us a call today.